 Harvest season is from September – November, during our Indian summer, when conditions are dry and hot.
 The nuts are harvested from the trees by mechanical shakers, which shake the nuts to the ground with such a forceful rumble that the earth actually moves.
 It was pretty amazing, and I am sorry that I did not video the entire process; you would have loved it.
 The nuts are then swept from the orchard floor by mechanical harvesters, where they are taken to the processing facilities.
 There they are cleaned, packaged and shipped out to consumers.

 As I mentioned before, I have been slowly incorporating different nuts into our diets.
-Prior to visiting the walnut farm, I had been adding walnuts to some savory recipes that I am developing.
+Prior to visiting the walnut farm, I had been adding walnuts to savory recipes that I am developing.
 Little did I know, before the day spent in the orchard, about how healthy walnuts actually are.
-I was mainly using them as a change of pace.

 I would like to thank the California Walnut Board, The Mariani Nut Company, Ramos Farms and Torme Lauricella Public Relations for inviting Chez Us to spend the day learning about California Walnuts.
 To see rest of the photo essay from the day, head over to our online photo album.
 Enjoy!